 Cobby or foreign shape.
 Stop, straight profile.
 Badly distributed spots.
 Colour on tail extending to back.
 White tail tip (except in white cats).

 Absence of colour on the head or tail (except in white cats).
 More than 20% colour on body.
+General show penalties and withholdings.

 YORK CHOCOLATE